Design

 Through interviews, observation, and hands-on experimentation, Design School students identified some of Nakivale’s most urgent challenges and designed locally driven responses, including:

-Stronger mud bricks, reinforced with cow dung to improve durability and water resistance;
+Stronger mud bricks, reinforced with cow dung to improve durability and water resistance

-Low-cost mosquito-proofing systems, protecting households with minimal materials;
+Low-cost mosquito-proofing systems, protecting households with minimal materials

-Locally made water filters, improving access to safe drinking water;
+Locally made water filters, improving access to safe drinking water

-Plastic roof patches, transforming waste into affordable roof repair solutions.
+Plastic roof patches, transforming waste into affordable roof repair solutions

-Each project emerged from proximity to the problem, and from the creativity of those living it.
+Each project emerged from proximity to the problem and from the creativity of those living it.

 Beyond the Classroom

 Design School as an incubator for creative solutions does not end on the last day of the course.
 Many solutions continued into further exploration with our support and guidance, aiming for a successful implementation, leading to small businesses, or the integration with Every Shelter’s other programs.
-This way, we hope to help them create pathways for livelihoods, leadership, and long-term community resilience.
+This way, we hope to help our Design School participants create pathways for livelihoods, leadership, and long-term community resilience.
 Because, as we know, the best solutions are often developed by those closest to the problem, and Design School exists to make that possible.

 Read More every shelter stories